 Anxiety, disability and chronic conditions: what to expect

-Teenagers with disability or chronic health conditions are more likely than their peers to experience anxiety, especially if the disability or condition is unpredictable or significantly affects their daily lives.
+Teenagers with disability or chronic health conditions are more likely than their peers to experience anxiety, especially if their disability or condition is unpredictable or significantly affects their daily lives.

 - having medical procedures like blood tests